-My wife and boys were out of town on Saturday, which gave me the opportunity to hike Mt.
-Timpanogos for the first time.
+My wife and boys were out of town on Saturday, which gave me the opportunity to hike Mount Timpanogos for the first time.
 Let me start by saying this is not a hike on which to take your young family.
 I saw only 1 child out of the nearly 200 people along the trail.
-I’ll start with a list of items that you should take on this hike.
-My list isn’t meant to be complete, but specific to this hike, so use common sense about hiking shoes, etc:
+But this is a bucket list item for many people in Utah, and it was well worth the long hike!

-~1 gallon of water.
+- 1 gallon of water.
 I took a gallon and drank every drop.
 I left more in the car and kept drinking on the drive home.

-~Plenty of food.
+- Plenty of food.
 You’ll be on the trail through at least one meal, so pack a lunch and snacks.

-~A handkerchief.
+- A handkerchief.
 I randomly put one in my pocket on the way out the door and was glad I did.
 Your nose will drip in the cold wind and you can use it to wipe sweat as you hike.

-~Chapstick.
+- Chapstick.
 The wind is brutal on the summit, and you’ll be breathing hard through your mouth on the ascent.

-~Jeans.
+- Jeans.
 I saw people wearing shorts, which is a huge mistake.
 It’s freezing over the last 2 miles, and branches will be scratching at your legs for the first 3 miles.

-~A jacket.
+- A jacket.
 You are far more likely to be cold than hot on this trip.
 I know you THINK you’ll be okay, I think I’m pretty warm-blooded, too, but you’ll freeze.
 It was 80 degrees on the valley floor when I did this hike, but there is no way the windchill on top was above 30 degrees.

-~A camera.
+- A camera.
 There are plenty of places to take pictures along the way.

-~A flashlight or headlamp.
+- A flashlight or headlamp.
 Smart hikers leave well before dawn.
 I got to the trailhead at about 5:20 am.

-~$6.
+- $6.
 There is a fee to pay to use this area.
 You’ll want to leave early, before the ranger wakes up, so bring exact cash or a check.

 Be careful as you leave the parking lot.
 Right in front of you (from the “pay post”) is the Stewart Falls trail.
 You need to go to your right.
 After about 100 yards, you’ll come to a shed with a sign-in roster.
 I signed-in, which seemed especially important since I was hiking alone.